au-rmr/aurmr-setup/README.md

 pip install git+https://github.com/au-rmr/aurmr-setup.git
 ```

-Run `aurmr system-prepare` to configure the operating system.
+Run `aurmr recipes system-prepare` to configure the operating system.
 The step needs to
 be only done once.

 ## Workspace usage